-The Enerco MH25NG from Heatstar is a natural gas-powered overhead heater that works on radiant heating method.
+The Enerco MH25NG from Heatstar is a natural gas-powered overhead heater that works on the radiant heating method.
 With 25000 BTU, it can cover up to 600 sq. ft. area.
 Although it’s not powerful as Propane-run heaters, it’s enough for residential uses.

-Since it’s an overhead heater, you won’t have to worry about a suitable place in your wall or making a space in a corner.
+Since it’s an overhead heater, you won’t have to worry about a suitable place on your wall or making space in a corner.
 You can mount it as high as 9 feet to get the best benefits.
 The whole system runs on natural gas which allows you to stop worrying about powering the thermostat.

 The MH24NG is perfect for barns and construction sites along with garages.
 It’s made with non-corrosive and durable materials that make it sturdy.
 The device doesn’t create any noise or odor.
-As it runs on infrared radiant heating method, it heats up objects instead of the air.
+As it runs on the infrared radiant heating method, it heats up objects instead of the air.

 In the price range that it comes in, the Enerco MH25NG from Heatstar is the best option if you prefer overhead garage heaters.
 Just make sure that the power and performance it provides would be adequate for you.

 - Adjustable settings and easy to operate

 - Perfect for residential uses